bharath12b5/mvn-linux/Building-PostgreSQL-9.4-on-RHEL6.md

 RHEL 6 currently carries the 8.4 line of PostgreSQL.
-The official [PostgreSQL RPM Repository](http://yum.postgresql.org/) provides the latest 9.4 binaries, but only for x86; publishing the z binaries through the official RPM repository is a work in progress.
+The community-contributed [PostgreSQL RPM Repository](http://yum.postgresql.org/) provides the latest 9.4 binaries, but only for x86; publishing the z binaries through the official RPM repository is a work in progress.
 In the mean time, PostgreSQL 9.4 can be built for Linux on z from source RPMs.

 The following instructions have been tested on RHEL 6.5.